 Monaco’s financial marketplace dates back to the end of the nineteenth century, when the first deposit banks opened in the Principality.
 Most of these banks were French.
 However, the financial industry did not really take off until the 1970s, when expansion was stimulated by an imaginative and active policy on the part of the public authorities and by the effect of a long period of economic growth and political and social stability.

-Today, Monaco has a very extensive banking network, comprising around thirty full service banks and fifty portfolio or mutual fund management companies.
+Today, Monaco has a very extensive banking network, comprising around thirty full-service banks and sixty portfolio or mutual fund management companies.

 - Monaco’s continued attraction as a financial centre is based on advantages that include high quality infrastructure and dedicated professionalism;